-BNY Mellon SA/NV has four defined contribution plans to which BNY Mellon SA/NV pays fixed contributions (two plans in the Netherlands, one in Luxembourg and one in Ireland); there is no legal or constructive obligation to pay further contributions.
+BNY Mellon SA/NV has five defined contribution plans to which BNY Mellon SA/NV pays fixed contributions (two plans in the Netherlands, one in Luxembourg, one in Ireland and one in Milan); there is no legal or constructive obligation to pay further contributions.
 Moreover, in Belgium, a part of a hybrid scheme has a contribution base part, with a granted return.
 This part is therefore a cash balance scheme.
 This kind of Belgian scheme is treated as a defined benefit plan under IAS19 Standard.